 Let’s start with the Orders Section:

-– The Amazon price field is asking how much did you pay for the items on Amazon.
+– The Amazon price field is asking how much did you pay for the items on Amazon if you do Amazon to eBay dropshipping.
 Make sure to use the final amount that was charged from your payment method.

 – The eBay price field is asking how much you charged your buyers on eBay before fees.
 If they paid any extra for fast shipping, make sure to include that.

 Those three fields are always empty and waiting for you to place orders and fill them out.
 Now, let’s calculate: